jedrzejKosior/DesktopHotelSystem/README.md

-Tkinter needed to run this project
+Python and Tkinter needed to run this project